j-t-stefanic/Generating-Test-Data-With-Faker-/README.md

 # Generating-Test-Data-With-Faker-
 Create sales transaction test data using Faker and Pandas.

-The purpose of this project was to create a sample of test sales transactions that can be used in other projects such as writing Dataframes to csv files,, as well as performing Exploratory Data Analysis.
+The purpose of this project was to create a sample of test sales transactions that can be used in other projects such as writing Dataframes to csv files, as well as performing Exploratory Data Analysis.

 The code generates randomized transactions that include the following elements:
 <li> 'transaction_id': fake.uuid4() </li>